isibabe510/alx-system_engineering-devops/0x00-shell_basics/README.md

-it Move the file betty from one place another
+it delete the file betty